CLUBS & ORGANIZATIONS

 MANRRS promotes an appreciation for the fields of agriculture, natural resources, and related sciences while striving to meet the professional, social, and academic needs of ethnic minority students.
 Our chapter is inclusive of students from all majors, degree programs, and backgrounds/identities. |

-Minority Pre-Veterinary Students Club |
+| Minority Pre-Veterinary Students Club |

 Advisor: Diwakar Vyas |

 We guide and empower students pursuing a career in veterinary medicine while encouraging and supporting diversity in the field.
-This club provides opportunities to engage with speakers that are professionals in the veterinary field, hands-on animal experience, as well as social opportunities to connect with fellow undergrad and CVM students.
-Members also strive to teach about the importance of mental health and different coping mechanisms and strategies to help pre-vet students through their vet med journey! |
+This club hosts educational speakers provides hands-on animal experiences, and connects undergraduate and CVM students.
+Members strive to teach the importance of mental health and strategies to help pre-vet students through their vet med journey! |

-Natural Resources Diversity Initiative (NRDI) |
+| Natural Resources Diversity Initiative (NRDI) |

 Advisor: Christina Romagosa |

-The Natural Resources Diversity Initiative (NRDI) is a student run, faculty supported organization at UF.
-NRDI works to introduce a diverse group of students from all disciplines to the field of natural resources and the opportunities available to them within it.
-We are interested in improving the presence of underrepresented groups in science and a wide range of natural resources.
+NRDI is a student-run, faculty-supported organization that works to introduce students from all disciplines to the field of natural resources and related opportunities.
 We contribute to community outreach by bringing STEM programs to underserved areas, particularly with K-5 school programs. |

-Out in STEM - Pride in CALS |
+| Out in STEM - Pride in CALS |

 Advisor: Danae Perry |